sampeppard/message-board-app/README.md

 ----
 ### **Description**

 An application meant to start up small conversation topics where any user can contribute to a topic.
-There is a response limit to each topic in order to keep the topics in the realm of "small talk."

 ----
 ### **Specifications**